nervosnetwork/ckb-vm/README.md

 This project is still in development, it's NOT in production ready status.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `develop` branch is regularly built and tested, but is not guaranteed to be completely stable.
+CKB will use released versions of CKB VM which are tested and more stable.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
 To propose new protocol or standard for Nervos, see [Nervos RFC](https://github.com/nervosnetwork/rfcs).